thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 08 September 2022
+### Daily Rundown on Friday, 09 September 2022

-- The average temperature today is 16.87˚C;
+- The average temperature today is 17.3˚C;
-- With highs of 18.86˚C and lows of 12.86˚C.
+- With highs of 19.13˚C and lows of 12.05˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->